top of page

 • 6 highest male and female scores qualify for the final.

-• 4 men's and 4 womens problems on the Rab Competition Wall to decide who the Rab CWIF 2022 champions.
+• 4 men's and 4 women's problems on the Rab Competition Wall to decide who the CWIF 2024 champions is!

 International licenses are NOT required for CWIF.